mikelbring/tinyissue/README.md

     - november 2019: attach files form the issue creating menu
     - november 2019: wysiwyg editor problems fixed; it could work on every comment
     - november 2019: you can move issue from project A to project B if you have access to both projects
+    - January 2021 : no more reference to FlashPlayer
+    - February 2021: One can move ticket from project A to project B and assigns the ticket to a B's member
 - v.1.7 : July 2019
 	- reports are now totally integrated to BUGS which produces pdf files
 - v.1.6 : February 2019